hackfrederick/hackathon2016/flask.md

   return Flask.response_class(image, mimetype='image/png')
 ```

-You will notice that the weather fuction looks familiar.
+You will notice that the weather function looks familiar.
 We are adding a
 path generator that builds a path to pull the openweathermap.org's icon
 image for each weather event.
 It uses the requests package to pull the image
 and then presents it to the user when the /image route is hit.